pgsql-io/benchmarksql/README.md

 At this point the BenchmarkSQL service is running and you can connect to it with you browser on http://localhost:5000

-If you created this service on a remote machine, don't forget to open port 5000/tcp in the firewall.
+If you created this service on a remote machine, don't simply open port 5000/tcp in the firewall. **Keep in mind that the configuration file, controlling the actual database server, contains all the connection credentials in clear text!** The plan is to substantially enhance the Flask GUI and API with user and configuration management.
+Then provide instructions how to secure the container behind an [nginx](https://www.nginx.com/) reverse proxy for encryption.
+In the meantime please use ssh to tunnel port 5000/tcp securely to the benchmark driver machine.
+Since that tunnel is only for the WEB UI and API traffic, it won't affect the benchmark results at all.

 TODO: Point to a tutorial walking through the Flask GUI.